Naoki-Otani/FROST_monitor_KEKCC/calibration/src/README.md

 ## Logic Summary

 1. Scan the input `rootfile/` directory.
+2. Ignore files smaller than **100 MB** or whose size changed within the last **60 seconds**.
-2. Sort files by run number and segment start.
+3. Sort remaining files by run number and segment start.
-3. Check if a corresponding CSV exists — skip if already processed.
+4. Check if a corresponding CSV exists — skip if already processed.
-4. For each unprocessed file:
+5. For each unprocessed & ready file:
    - Perform waveform integration and peak fitting (0pe and 1pe)
    - Save plots and calibration CSV
-5. (Optional) Repeat automatically at intervals if `--watch` is specified.
+6. (Optional) Repeat automatically at intervals if `--watch` is specified.

 ---